Spotlight On Bureau Reporting Service

 Before automating you need to be clear on what it is you are trying to achieve, make sure you and your team are aligned with what you want.
 We often get conflicting instructions, or team members will not know enough about the project – we can become the source to historical project requirements, explaining why something was done.
 Document decisions and reasons; annotate templates with specs and notes.
 This is important for internal management and continuity.

-If you would like to talk with Jon about your reporting, please fill out the form below and he’ll be in touch.
+If you would like to speak to Jon about your reporting, please fill in the form below and someone will be in touch.